theoteske/theoteske.github.io/about.md

 {{ site.data.bio.description }}

-Previously, I completed my B.S. in Applied Mathematics at UCLA before working as a Generative AI Engineer with Reality AI.
+Previously, I completed my B.S. in Applied Mathematics at UCLA and now work as a Generative AI Engineer with Reality AI.

 ## Education